 Yes, reading CAN nourish our faith – especially in these hectic days when long Bible times are not always possible or easy, and Christian non-fiction just feels like something we can’t quite make brain-space for.

-So here are my best Christian fiction books for busy parents – I’ll be adding to this list as I discover new titles, so come back and check whenever you need some recommendations.
+So here are my best Christian fiction books for busy parents – if you’re looking for non-fiction, why not check out my recommendations in 30+ Best Christian Books for Mums?
+I’ll be adding to this list as I discover new titles, so come back and check whenever you need some recommendations.

 This is, hands-down, one of the funniest and best-observed books I’ve read.
 And I don’t mean just one of the best Christian fiction books.
 I mean one of the best ANY-KIND books.